The phrase hit the nail on the head means to do or say something that is exactly right.

 “You hit the naile on the head (as the saying is).”

-A nail has three parts: The top of the nail (which is usually flattened) is called the head, the shaft is called the shank, and the sharp part at the bottom is called the point.
-When you’re hammering a nail into something, where should you hit the nail?
-You don’t need to be an expert to know that you should be hitting a nail on its head; this is the correct way to do it.
-Thus, this phrase is used as a metaphor— when a person says or does something that is exactly right, it’s as if they are hitting a nail on the head.
+A nail has three parts: The top of the nail is called the head, the long middle part is called the shank, and the bottom sharp part is called the point.
+If you are going to use a nail, where should you hit it?
+Obviously, hitting the nail on its head is the correct way to do it.
+Thus, this phrase is used as a metaphor— when a person says or does something exactly right, it’s as if they are hitting a nail on the head.

-- This paint color I chose for the house looks great.
-Yep, I really hit the nail on the head.
+- This color of paint you chose for the house looks great, I think you hit the nail on the head.

-- We played trivia and whenever it was Harry’s turn, he nailed it every single time.
+- We played trivia and Henry nailed it every time it was his turn.

-- If you said my favorite color was blue, then you got it right on the button.
+- Do you know what my favorite color is?
+If you guessed blue, you got it right on the button.